Categories

 U13 (11-12 years): 2 or 3 Stages

 Our junior categories have been tailored to provide each age group with an appropriate level of challenge, without placing too much strain on the younger riders.
-We are excited to have a dedicated U13 category this year, please note that a minimum age of turning 11 years old in the competition year still applies.

 E-Bikes

-Open (18+ years) - Casual riders wanting a fun day out!
+Open (16+ years) - Casual riders wanting a fun day out!
 You will race the standard GESA course (normally 5 stages) with no extra or power stages.

-Elite (18+ years) - You’ve raced a lot.
+Elite (16+ years) - You’ve raced a lot.
 Probably different disciplines.
 You train, you’re fit and pretty talented on a bike.
 Some stages may not have B-Lines and may race a more challenging courses including Power Stage.

-Novice (18+years) - Athletes can compete for free in their first Novice race.
+Novice (16+years) - Athletes can compete for free in their first Novice race.
 If riders do not feel confident to move to Open or their age category after their first race but have enjoyed the vibe and want to carry on racing (which we hope they will!) they may continue to race the rest of the season in Novice, but do have to pay for the remaining races.
 Season points are not awarded in Novice categories.
 Previous races entered under Novice are not able to be moved to subsequent selected categories.
 Normally 3 Stages.

-For 2025, GESA will run the State Championship event included in a Series Round.
+For 2026, GESA will run the State Championship event included in a Series Round.
 Some categories will not be a State Championship category, details to follow.

-To be up for the Series Title wins in 2025, the competitor must compete a minimum of 3 races in the same category to be eligible.
+To be up for the Series Title wins in 2026, the competitor must compete a minimum of 3 races in the same category to be eligible.